groupdocs-translation-cloud/groupdocs-translation-cloud-dotnet/README.md

 - Translation of cells, charts, tables, pivot tables in Excel documents
 - Translation of text frames, tables, headers, footers, charts, comments in PowerPoint presentations
 - Translation of plain text
+- Conversion of translated files to other formats like pdf, tiff, xps, etc.
 - API that allows you manage your files and folders in our Cloud

 ## How to use the SDK?